milab-inha/milab-inha.github.io/_pages/about.md

 <p style="margin-bottom: 100px;">

 We are looking for highly motivated students and postdocs with a strong interest in the area of machine learning.
-If you are interested, please read  <a href='https://milab-inha.github.io/prospective'>this instruction</a> and contact me.
+If you are interested, please read <a href='https://milab-inha.github.io/group'>the instruction for prospective member</a> and contact me.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.